ifeelfree/dog_breed_classifier/README.md

 The purpose of this project is to use Deep Neural Network to classify the dog breed if the given picture happens to be a dog.
 In order to make the project funny, if the given picture comes from a person, we also want to know what kind of dogs this person look like.

+**For Udacity Mentors**

+For Udacity Data Scientist reviewers, please check [Dog Breed Classifier Project Summary](https://majianglin2003.medium.com/dog-breed-classifier-project-summary-93c35a499e91) Medium blog, and this blog keeps **Data Scientist Capstone** project specification in mind, and is used for the project's evaluation.

+**For Regular Readers**

-A full and detailed report of this project can be found in Medium blog [Dog Breed Classier](https://majianglin2003.medium.com/dog-breed-classier-26977185f5e0)
+A full and detailed report of this project can be found in Medium blog [Dog Breed Classier](https://majianglin2003.medium.com/dog-breed-classier-26977185f5e0), and this blog targets on regular readers.

 The whole structure of the project is given by Udacity instructors, so please check [LICENCE.txt](LICENCE.txt) if you want to re-use some codes in this project.